x29a/nec_terrain_root/README.md

 The menu entries "repair software by sdcard" and "maintenance" are locked via an unknown code, consisting of only numbers and possible 10 digits long.

+The code for maintenance has been found, it is based on the IMEI of the phone, which can be found under the battery.
+From the IMEI, the code can be constructed by combining the digits in the following way:

+* 2nd digit
+* last three digits
+* 3rd and 4th digit
+* 01

+so if the IMEI was the following

+0489000000567

+(not a real IMEI), the code would be

+45678901

+Though, nothing useful was found with the maintance mode yet.

 There is an option in the Android menu called "AT&T Software Update" but all phones seem to be delivered with the update already installed (https://www.att.com/esupport/article.jsp?sid=KB421350).

 Temporary root access can be gained via the run_root_shell binary (https://github.com/android-rooting-tools/android_run_root_shell).